jnozzi/cocoadev.com/markdown/SecureConnectionWithCFStream.md

-I'm using General/AsyncSocket to do some custom networking in my application.
+I'm using AsyncSocket to do some custom networking in my application.
 I want to add support for secure connections via TLS, but can't get it to work.
 I was under the impression that all I had to add was the following:

 // This method gets called prior to opening the stream
-- (BOOL)socketWillConnect:(General/AsyncSocket *)sock
+- (BOOL)socketWillConnect:(AsyncSocket *)sock
 {
-	General/CFReadStreamSetProperty([sock getCFReadStream], kCFStreamPropertySocketSecurityLevel, kCFStreamSocketSecurityLevelNegotiatedSSL);
+	CFReadStreamSetProperty([sock getCFReadStream], kCFStreamPropertySocketSecurityLevel, kCFStreamSocketSecurityLevelNegotiatedSSL);
-	General/CFWriteStreamSetProperty([sock getCFWriteStream], kCFStreamPropertySocketSecurityLevel, kCFStreamSocketSecurityLevelNegotiatedSSL);
+	CFWriteStreamSetProperty([sock getCFWriteStream], kCFStreamPropertySocketSecurityLevel, kCFStreamSocketSecurityLevelNegotiatedSSL);

 	return YES;
 }